 31 Essential Painting Tools For Homeowners (Complete List)

-Painting is a potentially messy, somewhat slow going, but essential and rewarding home improvement job.
-Even a quick coat of paint to refresh an existing color can have a huge impact on a room.
-Creating feature walls, painting stunning alcoves, and giving a room a bright and bold new color can have a significant impact on the look and feel of that room.
-Whether you’re a novice painter, a keen amateur, or even a seasoned professional, certain tools should be considered an integral part of your tools and accessories list.
+Painting is a messy, somewhat slow-going, but essential and rewarding home improvement job.
+Even a quick coat of paint to refresh an existing color can improve a room.
+Creating feature walls, painting stunning alcoves, and giving a room a bright and bold new color can significantly impact the look and feel of that room.
+Whether you’re a novice painter, a keen amateur, or even a seasoned professional, some tools are vital for painting.
+Below we’ll discuss 31 tools we consider to be necessary for the job.

 The 31 Must-Have Painting Tools